Between Shades of Gray: Synopsis

 One NKVD member, in particular, sticks out to Lina: Nikolai Kretzsky.
 Although he doesn't at first come off as necessarily kind or helpful, Kretzsky more or less befriends Lina and her mother.
 He can be seen as only being downright cruel to Lina when around other NKVD members.
-He doesn't seem to want to hurt Lina unless he absolutely has to.
-He is described as young, blonde-haired, and blue-eyed, and can be assumed to be quite handsome.
-Their relationship grows and remains important throughout the book.

 Andrius Arvydas is handsome, golden-brown haired, and a source of comfort for Lina.
 At first, she dislikes him, dismissing him as an "idiot" because he smoked her book, which was a present from her dead grandmother.
 Their friendship blossoms but becomes troubled when Lina accuses Andrius and his mother of working for the NKVD.
 It turns out his mother was being unwillingly used as a prostitute because of her beauty, but only to protect her son.
 Andrius becomes Lina's more-or-less boyfriend and gives Lina a new book.
 Lina and her family are then separated from Andrius when they are transported to a different camp across the Arctic Circle.
 There, they are forced to build their own shelter to survive.

 But then Lina's mother dies.
-Just when Lina doubts she will survive, a man who is a doctor, as well as an inspector of the work camps, shows up and gives everyone blankets and food.
-The doctor takes them home.
-After another long trip, Lina finds Andrius, and they get married.
+Jonas comes down with an illness and does not take to any treatment.
+Just when Lina doubts that she will survive, a Soviet doctor comes to the camp to inspect it.
+He diagnoses Jonas with scurvy and begins to treat him.
+The book's ending is somewhat open-ended, although it is revealed in the epilogue that Lina and Jonas survive and are held there for ten more years.
+Lina and Andrius eventually marry according to the epilogue, with her burying the memoir of her captivity in Kaunas.